Techniques for mass peak reconstruction in Searches for Long-Lived Heavy Neutral Leptons Decaying to a Lepton and a \(\rho\) Meson: Introduction

 \begin{sloppypar} Despite its successes and internal consistency, the Standard Model (SM) does not account for several key observations, such as the neutrino oscillations, which imply non-zero neutrino masses, the matter-antimatter asymmetry in the universe, and the existence of dark matter.
 These limitations motivate the search for physics beyond the Standard Model (BSM), including theories that propose the existence of HNLs, which could provide solutions to some or even all of these fundamental problems~\cite{shaposhnikov2007}.
 In the framework of the SM, neutrinos are considered to be massless, with strictly flavor-conserving interactions.
 However, the observation of neutrino flavor oscillations~\cite{esteban2020} demonstrates that neutrinos are massive.
 Neutrino masses could be explained via the type-I seesaw mechanism, which introduces right-handed majorana neutrino states (HNLs) that are singlets under the SM gauge group.
 These HNLs mix with the SM neutrinos, enabling them to participate indirectly in weak interactions.
 Below the electroweak scale, the mixing between HNLs and active neutrinos is typically very small, which strongly suppresses their decay width~\cite{gronau1984}.
 This results in HNLs having macroscopic lifetimes, causing them to travel a measurable distance before decaying.
 Such long-lived HNLs can produce distinct displaced decay vertices in the detector, a striking experimental signature that helps suppressing many SM backgrounds.

 These displaced decays provide a unique experimental insight to search for and characterize HNLs.
 By reconstructing the kinematics of the decay products, searches can directly constrain the HNL mass and mixing parameters, enabling tests of both the seesaw mechanism and models of sterile neutrinos across a broad range of parameter space.
 Several experimental programs have placed significant constraints on the HNL parameter space across a wide mass range.
 In the multi-GeV regime, dedicated searches by ATLAS and CMS provide the most stringest limits on active–sterile mixing~\cite{ATLAS2023,CMS2022}.

-In the sub-GeV mass range, experiments such as NA62 have recently searched for the decay $K\rightarrow lN$ and set upper limits on its branching fraction, thereby directly constraining HNL production in kaon decays~\cite{NA62HNL2021}.
+In the sub-GeV mass range, experiments such as NA62 have recently searched for the decay $K\rightarrow \ell N$ and set upper limits on its branching fraction, thereby directly constraining HNL production in kaon decays~\cite{NA62HNL2021}.
+A complementary search technique at running and future experiments is offered by HNL mass-peak reconstruction in stopped charged-kaon decay events~\cite{Alves_2025}.
 Additionally, fixed-target experiments like PS191 and CHARM have been reinterpreted in modern global analyses~\cite{Drewes2018} to constrain active-sterile mixing and mass range up to 2 GeV.
 The future experiment at a dedicated beam-dump facility at CERN, SHiP, is expected to significantly extend the search sensitivity in the mass range 0.5-5 GeV to smaller mixing angles~\cite{SHIP2016}.
 In experimental searches, the reconstructed or inferred HNL mass is used as the final discriminant to enhance signal sensitivity and suppress background contamination.
 An accurate determination of the HNL mass plays a central role in setting exclusion limits and defining the sensitivity reach of each analysis across different masses and lifetimes.